PureStorage-OpenConnect/FlashStache/README.md

 # FlashStache

-FlashStache is a front end for data collection from flash arrays into databases for use in grafana.
-For more information about using grafana once the server is configured, please see https://grafana.com/.
-FlashStache is a webserver front end for automating python scripts that leverage the REST API to collect datapoints from the flasharray, and saves them to a database that can be accessed by grafana.
-The automation includes scheduling how often data is collected from the flasharray, which flasharrays to collect data from, and links to the flasharray GUI and grafana dashboards.
-FlashStache also populates a default dashboard for each flasharray for an immediate and basic functionality within grafana.
+FlashStache is a front end for data collection from Pure Storage FlashArrays into databases for use in Grafana.
+For more information about using Grafana once the server is configured, please see https://grafana.com/.

+FlashStache is a webserver front end for automating Python scripts that leverage the REST API to collect datapoints from the FlashArray, and saves them to a database that can be accessed by Grafana.
+The automation includes scheduling how often data is collected from the FlashArray, which FlashArrays to collect data from, and links to the FlashAarray GUI and grafana dashboards.
+FlashStache also populates a default dashboard for each FlashArray for an immediate and basic functionality within Grafana.

-FlashStache should not be considered a substitude for learning and using grafana - it is designed to simplify data collection, and provide a single location for starting, modifying, and stopping that datacollection.
-For CentOS deployments, a CentOS OVA has been built, and can be found at: https://purestorage.box.com/s/zqaojdy1e4f18lbim4lolpskdkt9vhsj.
+FlashStache should not be considered a substitude for learning and using Grafana - it is designed to simplify data collection, and provide a single location for starting, modifying, and stopping that data collection.
+For CentOS deployments, a CentOS OVA has been built, and can be found at: https://purestorage.box.com/s/zqaojdy1e4f18lbim4lolpskdkt9vhsj

 ### Demonstration Video and iPython Notebook
 https://purestorage.box.com/s/9kzu4nbiuoy48y9vj9s6nb4d23ujcti1